 In September 2022, the 10th BAWAG Women's Award was presented to Monika Langthaler.
 The € 5,000 award recognizes outstanding achievements by women and special commitment to positioning women in society.
 Monika Langthaler has been working on the topic of sustainability for years, linking ecological and social issues with the business world.
 She is the organizer of an annual climate protection conference held in Vienna, the AUSTRIAN WORLD SUMMIT.
 In recent years, this has created an international network that connects stakeholders from the political, business and financial worlds to the UN, NGOs, regions and cities.
 BAWAG appreciates Langthaler's great commitment to imparting knowledge on climate protection and sustainability topics as well as her efforts in international networking.
-In addition to the award, the BAWAG Women's Initiative identified a fundraising project to be supported with € 5,000: Organized and founded spontaneously by members of civil society in September 2015 to help people who have fled, the Train of Hope association is once again in action this year to support those people who have had to flee the war in Ukraine.
-Train of Hope has been operating the Engerthstraße arrival center in Vienna with many volunteers since March 2022 and provides acute assistance, initial care and support for those seeking protection.
+In addition to the award, the BAWAG Women's Initiative identified a fundraising project to be supported with € 5,000: Organized and founded spontaneously by members of civil society in September 2015 to help people who have fled, the Train of Hope has been operating the Engerthstraße arrival center in Vienna with many volunteers since March 2022 and provides acute assistance, initial care and support for those seeking protection.
 The donation check from the BAWAG Women's Initiative was presented to the co-founder of Train of Hope, Manuela Ertl.

-2-7 DIVERSITY FIGURES
+DIVERSITY FIGURES